SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Conclusion

-The `CreateFileAction` class streamlines the process of creating new files within a project, guided by natural language directives.
+The `CreateFileFromDescriptionAction` class streamlines the process of creating new files within a project, guided by natural language directives.
 It simplifies tasks that would otherwise require manual file creation and content generation, thereby enhancing developer productivity.